fare-patches/gerbil-wiki/The-Gerbil-Package-Manager.md

 The build script is currently not sandboxed; it runs with user priveleges and it is an arbitrary script.
 We originally planned to address this by creating a restricted sandbox language for package build scripts.
-But you can only go so far with a language that thrives in compile-time evaluation; remember, it's macros all the way!
+But you can only go so far in a language that thrives in compile-time evaluation; remember, it's macros all the way!

 You can quickly vet a package by inspecting the gerbil.pkg manifest